adehecq/adehecq.github.io/software.md

 ### GeoRaster

 A python package for working with geographic rasters.
 Take a look at the [blog post](georaster-released), [documentation](http://georaster.readthedocs.io/en/latest/) or [GitHub repository](https://github.com/geoutils/georaster) for more details.
+This can be easily installed using the Conda forge: https://anaconda.org/conda-forge/georaster

 ### GeoUtils